huplay/open-all-gpt/README.md

 - `ELEUTHERAI_GPT_J`: Second GPT implementation by EleutherAI, released in June 2021.
 First model with Rotary Position Embedding (RoPE), and other details also diverged from the previous models.
 - `ELEUTHERAI_GPT_NEOX`: Third GPT implementation by EleutherAI, released in Feb 2022.
 More similar to the original transformers than GPT-J, but it is also uses rotary position embedding.
 - `BIG_SCIENCE_BLOOM`: Created by an open community organised by Hugging Face to create a similar model to GPT-3.
 Released in March-July 2022.
 The main difference to GPT-2/GPT-3 is the Alibi position embedding.
+- `META_FAIRSEQ`: Fairseq toolkit created by FAIR (Meta AI), used for research projects, first one was published in Sep 2018.
+(Before GPT-2)
 - `META_OPT`: Created by Meta (Facebook), released in May 2022.
 - `META_LLAMA`: Created by Meta (Facebook), released in Feb 2023.
 Currently only the original architecture is supported, but the latest models use Grouped Query Attention.
 Changes to GPT-2: Rotary position embedding, 3 layered MLP block, Swiglu activation function, RSM normalization.
 - `MISTRALAI_MISTRAL`: Created by MistralAI, released in Sep 2023.
 Almost identical to Llama, but uses different position embedding.